ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 kagi function
 -------------

-*Kagi* charts look like a continuous line that changes directions.
+*Kagi* charts are made of a continuous line that changes directions.
-The direction changes when the price changes [#ticks]_ beyond a predefined amount.
+The direction changes when the price changes [#ticks]_ beyond a predetermined amount.

 ::